mustackable-dev/Ormamu/docs/readme.md

 All operations provided by Ormamu have synchronous and asynchronous versions that run either on an `IDbConnection` or an `IDbTransaction`.

-Additionally, Ormamu fully supports typed and composite primary keys for entities, while also providing shorthand overrides for the most common case of using `int` primary keys.d
+Additionally, Ormamu fully supports typed and composite primary keys for entities, while also providing shorthand overrides for the most common case of using `int` primary keys.

 - Single and bulk inserts are supported
 - Single and bulk reads are supported, with optional filtering, ordering and pagination
 - Single and bulk full updates are supported, as well as partial updates.
 Partial updates use a syntax similar to [ExecuteUpdate](https://learn.microsoft.com/en-us/ef/core/saving/execute-insert-update-delete), and can either set concrete properties' values from runtime or copy property values from an entity instance
-- Single and bulk deletes are supported via key value or entity instance
+- Single and bulk deletes are supported via key value, entity instance or custom `WHERE` clause
 - Count, Sum, Average, Min and Max utility commands are supported
 ---